Maryamabdulle/Skyline-Car-Rental-Web-Application-/Readme.md

  * Python 3
  * PostgreSQL

-Steps to run application on your device:
+Steps to run application on your device.

 Steps 1- Clone this repository:
 ```